Our Services

 Helpful Resources

-This page explains that intrusive, repetitive thought loops often reflect OCD, a treatable medical condition where the brain’s threat system gets stuck on, and it covers the most effective, medically approved steps like Exposure and Response Prevention and, when appropriate, SSRIs.
+Intrusive, repetitive thought loops are often a sign of OCD—a treatable medical condition in which the brain's threat-detection system becomes stuck in the "on" position.
+The most effective, medically approved treatments include Exposure and Response Prevention (ERP) therapy and, when appropriate, SSRI medications.

 Do you ever feel like your brain is stuck on repeat?
 The same thought.
 The same doubt.
 The same "what if."
 Over and over.